 Management and Health Care

 Handling practices will vary with the use of weanlings.
 Weanlings that are shown in halter classes or fitted for sales will receive daily handling and training.
 Brushing and other normal cleaning routines not only help the general health status of the weanling, they also serve to gentle and train the weanling to accept handlers.
-Those weanlings housed in pastures that do not receive the daily care of stalled weanlings should be periodically handled, brushed and led.
-These handling sessions will allow handlers to better control these weanlings when they receive ground training and breaking to saddle in subsequent years.
+Those weanlings housed in pastures that do not receive the daily care of stalled wean-lings should be periodically handled, brushed and led.
+These handling sessions will better prepare weanlings for when they receive ground training and breaking to saddle in subsequent years.

 Commonly recommended vaccinations include tetanus, sleeping sickness, rhinopneumonitis, influenza, rabies, West Nile and strangles.
 Deworming products are specific to types of worm infestation, and frequency of administration is influenced by product efficacy, reinfestation rates and environmental conditions.
 Vaccination and deworming schedules will be influenced by your locale and management practices, so consultation with a veterinarian is recommended.

 Generally, 50% to 60% of mature weight and 80% to 90% of wither height is reached by 12 months of age.
 The exact body condition and rate of gain needed to promote sound growth of muscle and bone is debatable and perhaps somewhat flexible.
 Individual differences in genetic makeup create so much variation that general recommendations are limited in scope and accuracy.